CGair23/ura/README.md

 # Universe01 Remote Attestation (ura)
 ## Attest

-Here is an example to display the attestation report from a Teaclave service.
+Here is an example to display the attestation report from a Tee service.

 ```bash
 $ ./ura attest --address localhost:8888